Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 “Already on record,” Rourke says lightly.
 “But by all means—let’s repeat ourselves, it’s tradition in some faiths.”

-A faint smile ghosts across Bill Dixon’s face, even Michael’s shoulders ease.
-Around the table, pens hover, the match has begun.
+A faint smile ghosts across Bill Dixon’s face.
+I feel my shoulders ease, just slightly.
+Around the table, pens hover.
+The match has begun.

 The nearest staffer coughs to hide a smile.
 Marston’s expression does not move.
 “The purpose of this session,” she continues, “is to examine potential violations of NCAA Bylaw 12-B concerning benefits derived from athletic reputation—specifically, modeling-related income and any commercial activities associated with the entity known as AEGIS Edge Holdings Inc.”